ZZ2266/.github.io/COMFAST/N1V2/ntp_timezone/readme.md

-Setting up the environment using tools like qemu may be difficult; it is recommended to purchase a physical device.

 # COMFAST CF-N1 V2 V2.6.0 Command Injection in `ntp_timezone`
+PSlSetting up the environment using tools like qemu may be difficult; it is recommended to purchase a physical device.

 ## Overview